wolfSSL/wolfssl/Docker/OpenWrt/README.md

 run some tests ensuring the library is still compatible with existing binaries.

-To run the build locally, you can run (in your wolfSSL root directory): docker build -t openwrt -f Docker/OpenWrt/Dockerfile .
+To run the test locally, build libwolfssl.so (or download from the GitHub Action) and put it in Docker/OpenWrt.
+Then switch to that folder and run: docker build -t openwrt --build-args DOCKER_BASE_CONTAINER=<openwrtContainer> . where 'openwrtContainer' => "openwrt/rootfs:x86-64-snapshot" or similar

-This should build the entire container and run some sample tests.
+This should run some sample tests.
 The resulting container then can be used to evaluate OpenWrt with the latest wolfSSL library.